Ride the wave on Japan’s new favorite trade…

 Japan is (still) heading in the wrong direction financially [and putting their money into bitcoin].

-A few months ago I posted my shock that the overnight rate had slipped below the 10 year rate on government bonds.
-This means the bonds pay basically the same amount (in interest) for holding the money for 24 hours, as 10 years (87600 hours).
+A few months ago I posted my shock that the overnight rate had slipped below the 10-year rate on government bonds.
+This means the bonds pay basically the same amount (in interest) for holding the money for 24 hours, like 10 years (87600 hours).

 This means I’ll give you .98 of a cheeseburger 10 years from now, for a cheeseburger today.
 No one, (even those who hate cheeseburgers) would make this kind of ‘investment’.